unexist/blog/_drafts/logging-vs-tracing.md

 LOGGER.info("Created todo", fb -> fb.onlyTodo("todo", todo));
 ```

-The first two are probably easy to understand and add the specific key-value pair to the log.
+The first two use helpers to add the specific key-value pair to the log.
 [Echopraxia][] introduces the concept of [field builders][], which allow to define your own
-formatter for your objects and to programmatically include all the necessary attributes.
+formatters for your objects to programmatically include all the necessary attributes.

 #### Central logging

 One of the goals of central logging is to have everything aggregated in one place and to provide
 some kind of facility to create complex search queries.
-There are literally hundreds of other posts about the different solutions, so let us focus on a
+There are literally hundreds of other posts about the different solutions and we are going to
-simple [EFK][] stack with [gelf][].
+focus on [EFK][] and [gelf][].

-[Quarkus][] comes with an extension that does the bulk work for us, we just have to include it and
+[Quarkus][] comes with an extension, that does the bulk work for us.
-configure it for our setup:
+All we have to do is just to include it and configure it for our setup:

 ###### **pom.xml**:
 ```xml